ryansheehy0/RS_Cheat_Sheets/Data_Structures/concrete_data_structures.md

 	- The screen position can be used to quickly narrow down which objects to check because they aren't anywhere close to the screen.

 ## Hash tables
+- Hash tables use a lot of memory for faster operations.

 - All keys are stores in the range Ex: [0-9].
 - Can use a fixed size array to store elements.
 - Searching takes O(1) time assuming there are no more than one element in the cell